 So, what would happen if we put EQ, cognitive ability, and intuition together?

 Well, we know that the level of cognitive ability is set when we are born.
 We can perhaps enhance it a bit with education and life experiences, but in general, we've got what we've got.
 On the other hand, EQ and intuition can be greatly enhanced with training our minds to react and behave in a certain way in specific situations.

 High EQ is the most sought-after quality in leaders and has been proven to be the single most important element in success for most people.
 And to use intuition to help you make the right decision can also be a big factor in "making it" or "breaking it."
 However, for the best outcome, intuition should be coupled with in-depth research on the subject—that is how you take the full advantage of what is arguably the highest form of intelligence.

-Just as Albert Einstein said, "The intuitive mind is a sacred gift, and the rational mind is a faithful servant."
-It makes sense to use our natural-born, cognitive ability with intuition and enhanced EQ to reach the highest level of success in our professional and personal lives.
+As Albert Einstein said, "The intuitive mind is a sacred gift, and the rational mind is a faithful servant."
+It made sense to use our natural-born, cognitive ability with intuition and enhanced EQ to reach the highest level of success in our professional and personal lives.

 Among other professional services, Inteligenca's team helps companies prepare for certifications like SOC 1, SOC 2, and ISO 27001, including the implementation of successful project management and SDLC practices.

 Carmen is also heavily engaged in events with influential cybersecurity experts to attract more women into cybersecurity careers.